G1OJS/SARK100-Firmware/Docs/Compare_V01_V13_Noise_Artifacts.md

 ---
 layout: default
-title: "Comparison of G1OJS V01 firmware with V13 firmware"
+title: "Comparison of G1OJS V01 firmware with V13 firmware: Noise and Artifacts"
-permalink: /Comparison-V01-V13/
+permalink: /Comparison-V01-V13-Noise-Artifacts/
 ---
 # Steps and Noise in Frequency Sweeps
 ## Results of Changes